curl/curl/docs/GOVERNANCE.md

 for paying the curl security bug bounties, to reimburse project related expenses etc.

-Donations to the project can also come in form of server hosting, providing services and paying for people to work on curl related code etc. Usually, such donations are services paid for directly by the sponsors.
+Donations to the project can also come in the form of server hosting, providing services and paying for people to work on curl related code etc. Usually, such donations are services paid for directly by the sponsors.